Clint Longley: San Diego Chargers

 In 1976, the San Diego Chargers acquired Longley with the intention of creating a competition with Dan Fouts.
 He appeared in three games (one start), completing 12-for-24 passes for 130 yards, along with two touchdowns and three interceptions while being sacked seven times.
 He was released on September 8, 1977.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On September 22, 1977, Longley was signed by the Toronto Argonauts of the Canadian Football League.
 He played in eight games before being released.

 St. Louis Cardinals

 On July 5, 1978, Longley was signed as a free agent by the St. Louis Cardinals.
 He was cut on August 22.
-Longley played shortly thereafter for the minor league Shreveport Steamer during its summer season.
+Longley played shortly thereafter for the minor league Shreveport Steamer during its 1979 summer season.

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

 On May 24, 1980, he was signed by the Hamilton Tiger-Cats after being a year out of football.
 He was released on June 5.

 Staubach incident

 Less than two years after his Thanksgiving Day heroics, Longley, under pressure from Danny White for the back-up QB role, left the Cowboys after he punched Staubach during training camp in Thousand Oaks, California.
 The infamous "sucker punch" occurred after a negative remark Longley made about Staubach to Cowboy teammates.
 Staubach was putting on his shoulder pads on the last day of training camp when Longley hit him in the head without warning and from behind causing his head to slam against a standing scale, requiring several stitches to close the wound on Staubach's face.
 Longley was immediately traded to the San Diego Chargers where he spent the 1976 season before being released, marking the end of his NFL career.
 It was reported that Longley's motivation was a desire to be traded, and that he felt that Dallas should have traded Staubach and turned the team over to him.